Information last updated 26 March 2019

-After March 29 UK driving licences will lose their EU validity.
+After Brexit UK driving licences will lose their EU validity.
 That means that if you move to a European Union country, you will need to apply for a new licence.

 It is still not clear what the rules will be for British tourists driving in the EU but you may need to get an International Driving Permit (IDP), according to the Department for Transport (DfT).